More than 1 billion people in the world are living with a disability

 The good news is that there are tools to help you do this available right there on your PC, built into the software that you use every day.
 For example, did you know that by adding some ALT text to pictures in your presentations, the content will make much more sense to a blind person, and setting this up involves just a couple of clicks of the mouse.

 AI is also beginning to play an important part, making it easier for you to create accessible content.
-For example, PowerPoint can now provide suggestions for the Alt text to be used for an image to best describe it for someone who is blind.
+For example, PowerPoint can now provide suggestions for the Alt text that is used to best describe a picture on a slide for someone who is blind.

 If like most people in business, you use Microsoft Office applications to write documents, create presentations or send emails, spending just a little more time on preparation could have a huge effect on your target audience, increasing the number of people who will benefit from your hard work.

 It’s not possible to cover all of the options in this post.
 But as a start, I’ve included some notes below and links to some very useful resources containing tips, notes and guides.

 So where to start?

 First check your documents – if you are using Microsoft Word or PowerPoint, these already have a built in Accessibility Checker which will interrogate your documents and provide details about any issues and how to fix them to make your document more accessible.

 The Accessibility Checker verifies your file against a set of rules that identify possible issues for people who have disabilities.
 Depending on how severe the issue is, the Accessibility Checker classifies each issue as an error, warning, or tip.